Guerrillas and the “Jungle”

 The Nail of Babylon

-The tale an unassuming artifact tells about the city-state of Lakash
+An unassuming artifact tells a tale of Lakash

 Foundation Nail from the Temple of Nin-Girsu Built by Ur-Baba, Governor of Lagash

-This is actually a relatively common object from Mesopotamia, mainly from the third millennium BCE, used to dedicate buildings—typically temples—to a particular god.
-Called by various names, including “clay nails”, “dedication pegs”, “foundation pegs”, “foundation cones”, “foundation nails”, and “foundation deposits”, they were baked and stuck into the still-wet mud walls of these buildings during their construction.
+This is actually a relatively common object from Mesopotamia, mainly from the third millennium BCE, used to dedicate buildings—typically temples—to particular gods.
+Called by various names, including “clay nails”, “dedication pegs”, “foundation pegs”, “foundation cones”, “foundation nails”, and “foundation deposits”, they were baked and pressed into the still-wet mud walls of these buildings during their construction.

-Uninscribed multicolored cones were sometimes used in this way to create mosaic patterns, and as they were baked, they actually made the surfaces so decorated much more durable as well—a sort of proto-hex-tile.
+Uninscribed multicolored cones were sometimes used in a similar way to create mosaic patterns, and as they were baked, they actually made the surfaces so decorated much more durable as well—a sort of proto-hex-tile (or really a penny round).

-The particular foundation nail at the LoH relates that the ensi of Lakash named Ur-Papa has dedicated a temple to the god Nin’ngirsu.
+The particular foundation nail at the LoH relates that the ensi (𒑐𒋼𒋛) of Lakash (𒉢𒁓𒆷𒆠) named Ur-Papa (𒌨𒀭𒁀𒌑) dedicated a temple to the god Nin’ngirsu (𒀭𒊩𒌆𒄈𒋢).

-Although I was not able to find the specific inscription on LoH’s example online, I was able to find a different one from the same temple, and as these inscriptions tended to be formulaic rather than unique, it’s a good bet they are identical; even though the LoH image is not great, I can see some glyphs that clearly match.
-This one is in the collection of the Museums of the Far East (Musea van het Verre Oosten) in Laken, Belgium, and according to an article in the Museum’s bulletin reads:¹
+Although I could not find the specific inscription on LoH’s example online, I found a different one from the same temple, and as these inscriptions tend to be formulaic rather than unique, it’s a good bet they are identical; even though the LoH image is not great, I can see some signs clearly match.
+This one is in the collection of the Museums of the Far East (Musea van het Verre Oosten) in Laken, Belgium, and according to an article in the museum’s bulletin reads:¹

 [Column 1]